SWIFT CREEK MINE

 Alaska Gold Mining - Metal Detecting - Prospecting

 Barry Clay was raised in California but his family has a long history in Alaska.
 Barry's grandfather mined on Swift Creek in the early 1900's.
-When his grandfather found out Barry was going to Alaska to look for gold he told Barry to try Swift Creek.
-Barry staked a claim and his father joined him in mining the creek.
-The rest, as they say, is history.
-With a few other kinks and details you'll likely hear abut when you spend some time with Barry at our gold camp.
+When his grandfather found out Barry was going to Alaska to look for gold he told Barry, "Try Swift Creek".
+Barry staked a claim there and his father joined him in mining Swift Creek.

 After removing overburden from the gold bearing gravel Barry will often take a metal detector into the cut to locate nuggets near the surface.
 After the pay dirt has been remove down to bedrock he again will use a detector to be sure he hasn't missed any gold.